Last Updated on 27 November 2025 by Cycloscope

 Near Hangzhou and Shanghai

-Shenxianju National Park, also known as Jingxing Xianju Cliffs Scenic Area, is one of the most impressive in Zhejiang and in the whole of Eastern China, absolutely a must-visit attraction if you live or are traveling in Hangzhou, Shanghai, or anywhere else in Zhejiang province.
+Shenxianju National Park, also known as Jingxing Xianju Cliffs Scenic Area, is one of the most impressive in Zhejiang and Eastern China, and an absolute must-visit attraction if you live in or are traveling through Hangzhou, Shanghai, or anywhere else in Zhejiang province.

 This post is part of our weekend getaways from Shanghai or Hangzhou, a collection of great off-the-beaten-path spots in Zhejiang and Jiangsu.